Frequently Asked Questions

 How long will it take to receive my packages if I order online, by mail, or phone?

-Packages are discreetly wrapped from AH Inc. and are generally shipped out the same day we receive your order.
-Please understand when selecting 1 day, 2 day, and 3 day shipping that the delivery time is calculated from the time the order leaves the warehouse.
+Packages are discreetly wrapped and are generally shipped out the same day we receive your order before 2:00 PM EST. Please understand when selecting 1 day, 2 day, and 3 day shipping that the delivery time is calculated from the time the order leaves the warehouse.
 Shipping time excludes weekends and holidays.
 For more details, visit the Shipping Policy page.

 What is your Return Policy?

-We will accept returns and exchanges if the item is in its original boxed condition.
-Nutrients and liquid items are not accepted for return.
+We will accept returns and exchanges for store credit if the item is in its original boxed condition.
+Nutrients, liquid items, soil, and special orders are not accepted for return.
 All shipping costs are to be incurred by the buyer and the return will be subject to a 30% restocking fee.
 Visit the Returns page for more information.

 What is your Privacy Policy?